-If more than one Dell Server is part of a federation, to perform Encryption External Media Recovery across Dell Servers in the federation, enable federated key recovery:
+If more than one Security Management Server or Security Management Server Virtual is part of a federation, to perform Encryption External Media Recovery across Dell Servers in the federation, enable federated key recovery:

 - 1. Navigate to <Security Server install dir>\conf\ and open the federatedservers.properties file. - 2.
 Update the server.code property with a new a code, password or passphrase to be shared across Dell Servers in the federation.
 Enclose the code, password, or passphrase within a new CLR() tag, to replace the ENC() tag.